Home » Blog » Destinations » A Step-by-Step Guide: How to Plan a Trip to Thailand (in 2024)

 If you are planning a holiday to Thailand, check the eligible countries ahead of time and see if your passport qualifies.

 Also, note that not all immigration checkpoints are created equally.
 Generally, when entering Thailand by plane you shouldn’t have any trouble entering if you have a return or onward ticket.
-If you are coming by land from any of the neighbouring countries, or in a bus or boat, the border checkpoint may operate differently, and you may only get a shorter stay of 15 days.
+If you are coming by land from any of the neighboring countries like Cambodia or Laos, or in a bus or boat, the border checkpoint may operate differently, and you may only get a shorter stay of 15 days.

 If you are planning to stay in Thailand for longer, there are a variety of options, such as getting a 60-day visa in advance or extending your 30 days at an immigration Office.